DMPatino/3lectric-eye/README.md

 # 3lectric-eye
 This is a project on exploiting vulnerabilities on the D-link Dcs 21321 Camera.
-Object of this is to capture traffic and replay it to obtain a "video loop" and allow for freedom of movement undetected
+Object of this is to capture traffic and replay it to create a "video loop" and allow for freedom of movement undetected

 The manual for this model: